xmos/lib_audio_dsp/examples/app_fd_block_fir/readme.md

-app_td_block_fir
+app_fd_block_fir
 ---

-This demonstrates 16 concurrent FIRs running on a single tile with a frame size of 8 and of length 4008.
-Currently, it runs at 46kHz.
+This demonstrates the usage of a frequency domain FIR.